Building Inspection is open to the public by appointment only.

 You are not sure if you will be renting the house in the future.

-In these cases, we need a contact in case of emergencies.
+In these situations, we need a contact in case of emergencies.

 If any of the following is true, please contact us (below):

-Your mailing address is a PO box, but the dwelling is owner-occupied.
+The mailing address and site address do not match, but the dwelling is owner-occupied.

 The dwelling is a second home and you do not rent it out.